yuryostapenko/workflow/README.md

 Continuous delivery workflow

-- I'm another developer.
+- This is learning repository
-- I changed the whole README
+- README can be ignored
-- OMG!

 # Docker